cis-projects/swen90007_course_notes/setup_dev/8_render_deploy.md

 # Step 9: Deploy to Render

 Render is a cloud provider where students can deploy their applications for free.
-You can deploy different kind of applications
+You can deploy different kind of applications:

 - Node
 - React